summera/summera.github.io/_posts/2016-5-30-reindexing-elasticsearch.markdown

 It turns out that the [scroll ID length grows with the number of shards in your cluster](https://discuss.elastic.co/t/ridiculously-long-scroll-id/12913/3) and the ID was too large to be a URL param.

 Fortunately the Elasticsearch API allows you to send the scroll ID in the request body.
-However, `rest-client`, which the es-reindex script uses to make HTTP requests, does not allow you to easily add data to the body of a GET request from what I could gather.
+However, [rest-client](https://github.com/rest-client/rest-client), which the es-reindex script uses to make HTTP requests, does not allow you to easily add data to the body of a GET request from what I could gather.
 So I used
 Net HTTP (which should probably be used for all requests in the script) for these requests.
 You can find my changes on [github](https://github.com/summera/es-reindex/commit/f09594fa5b5746866dad8bfdbcc5f7f7de4ae11f).